silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/12_Search/02_FulltextSearch.md

 ## Adding Fulltext Support to MySQLDatabase

-The [api:SilverStripe\ORM\Connect\MySQLDatabase] class defaults to creating tables using the InnoDB storage engine.
+The [MySQLDatabase](api:SilverStripe\ORM\Connect\MySQLDatabase) class defaults to creating tables using the InnoDB storage engine.
 As Fulltext search in MySQL requires the MyISAM storage engine, any DataObject you wish to use with Fulltext search must be changed to use MyISAM storage engine.